From multiline queues to Macdonald polynomials via the exclusion process: A tableau version of multiline queues

+\begin{remark} Our queue tableaux are the same as permuted basement tableaux \cite{A, thesis}, and their weights agree, when $\lambda$ is a partition with distinct parts.
+To see this, note that any non-attacking filling of a queue tableau is automatically non-attacking as a filling of a permuted basement tableau.
+Moreover, when the parts of $\lambda$ are distinct, all non-attacking permuted basement fillings are also non-attacking according to \cref{def:attacking}, so the two sets of tableaux are equal.
+Finally, note that when the parts of $\lambda$ are distinct, the definitions of arm agree on both sides; moreover, there are no type $A$ quadruples or type $A'$ triples, so the coinversion statistics match as well. \end{remark}

-\cref{prop:tableauxformula} gives a tableaux formula for the polynomials $F_{\mu}$ (and hence for the Macdonald polynomials $P_{\lambda} = \sum_{\mu} F_{\mu}$) (where the sum is over all distinct compositions $\mu$ obtained by permuting the parts of $\lambda$).
-This is equivalent to the multiline queue formula we gave earlier.
+Recall from \cref{def:Fmu} that $F_{\mu}$ is the generating function for multiline queues of type $\mu$. \cref{prop:tableauxformula} below gives a tableau formula for $F_{\mu}$, and hence for the Macdonald polynomials $P_{\lambda} = \sum_{\mu} F_{\mu}$, where the sum is over all distinct compositions $\mu$ obtained by permuting the parts of $\lambda$.
+This is the tableaux version of the multiline queue formula from \cref{thm:main}.